nelsonjr/puppet-webinars/migrate-wordpress/README.md

   GCP
 - DNS servers for `eclipsecorner.org` hosted by Google Cloud DNS

-> The site DNS is already being served by Google Cloud DNS (for the sake of
+> The site DNS is already being served by Google Cloud DNS, for the sake of
-> simplicity and time, avoiding update root DNS servers and replication).
+> simplicity and time, and avoiding the need to update root DNS servers and
+> wait for replication.
 >
 > In the beginning of the process the DNS entry `www.eclipsecorner.org` is
 > pointing to the original Wordpress instance hosted outside GCP.